geoffrich/seattlejs-slides-2023/slides.md

 ```

 <!--
+But for me, the reason I love svelte is not because it's the smallest or the fastest framework -- it does well there, but it's not #1

+It's how productive it feels to write Svelte components.

-- And because it’s a compiler, the component authoring experience can also be optimized for simplicity and ease of use
+Because it’s a compiler, the component authoring experience can also be optimized for simplicity and ease of use

-TODO solidify which lines to highlight
+This is what a Svelte component looks like

 - In a .svelte file
-- Props, use in template
 - State
 - Updating state
 - Reactive state
 - Scoped styles

+That's Svelte, if it's new to you I recommend giving it a try

 Svelte is my favorite way to write UI components, but when building a web app you often need more than just a way to write components.
 That’s where SvelteKit comes in
 -->